 Yalari believes it is vital to interview each applicant in their home, with their family.
 All the questions and concerns about school and boarding and travel can be answered and Yalari gets a clearer insight into whether that student and family could sustain the difficulties of life away from home.

 Students who make it to this round nervously wait for Yalari staff to arrive to talk about their application and why they want to go away to school.

-The distances travelled in this process are vast, to every corner of the country.
+The distances travelled in this process are vast, with journeys to every corner of the country.

-After the interview the students wait again for a letter in the mail or a phone call from Yalari.
-Some are disappointed, but the others will never forget the moment they learned they had been accepted onto the scholarship.
+After the interview, students wait for a letter in the mail or a phone call from Yalari.
+Some may receive disappointing news, while others will never forget the moment they learned they had been accepted onto the scholarship.

-October is the last stage in the process for new applicants – the interview with the Head of School.
+October is the last stage in the process for new applicants; the interview with the Head of School.
 They may have been accepted onto a Yalari scholarship, but there is one last box to tick.
-The student travels with a parent or guardian for the interview and orientation at the school, just like every other student.
+The student travels with a parent or guardian for an interview and orientation at the school, just like every other student.
 This is the day they find out definitely where they will spend the next five or six years.
 That moment when the Head utters the magic words, “welcome to our school.”
 Then there is a tour of the massive campus, facilities and the boarding house.
 Sometimes there’s a uniform fitting, and a chance to meet some existing Yalari students and school staff.
-Many students ask if it would be okay if they started immediately, it all looks so good.
+Many students ask if it would be okay if they started immediately!

 November sees the last of Yalari’s Yr 12 students finishing their exams and assessments and looking to life after school.